Cleaning wooden decking: These tips will help

 Step 1: Apply cleaning agent

-Coarse soiling on patios comes off particularly well when a pressure washer detergent is applied to the surface e.g. through the Vario-Power jet pipe, and then the pressure washer is used.
-The pressure washer detergent not only cleans thoroughly, but also provides UV protection as well as a natural wax component that conditions the wood and protects it from dirt and moisture.
+Coarse soiling on patios comes off particularly well when a wood cleaning agent is applied to the surface e.g. through the Vario-Power jet pipe, and then the pressure washer is used.
+The wood cleaner 3-in-1 not only cleans thoroughly, but also provides UV protection as well as a natural wax component that conditions the wood and protects it from dirt and moisture.
 Wet the surface evenly with foam and leave the cleaner on for two to five minutes.

 Step 2: Scrub the wooden decking